DCI Banks: Season One

 The investigation takes a number of alarming twists before uncovering a conspiracy, pointing to one of the team being an informant relating to Clough.
 As Banks pushes all the suspects hard, the case threatens to undermine his integrity as an officer and brings his relationship with Annie to breaking point.

-The full episode, "Cold Is The Grave," is available for online viewing.
+The full episode, "Cold Is The Grave," is no longer available for online viewing.

 "Strange Affair" airs Thursday, February 7 at 10 p.m. - When DCI Alan Banks receives a disturbing message from his brother Roy, he drops everything to find him, just as new recruit DI Helen Morton finds evidence linking Banks to the body of a murder victim.